 Debt Management Plans (DMP)

 A DMP is an agreement between you (personally) and your creditors when you financially may not pay your debt.
 It enables you to repay a smaller amount then monthly.
-However, you still have to repay all the original debt, over a longer time.
-This form of debt arrangement scheme helps pay you tax bill, deal with tax arrears personally and avoids increasing tax debt and bankruptcy for further assistance with a DMP contact Citizens Advice.
-Tax aid may give other help and other debt charity sites when you can’t afford to pay the HMRC.
+However, you still have to repay all the original debt over a longer time.
+This form of debt arrangement scheme helps pay your tax bill, deal with tax arrears personally, and avoids increasing tax debt and bankruptcy for further assistance with a DMP contact Citizens Advice.
+Tax aid may give other help and other debt charity sites when you can’t afford to pay HMRC.

 Clear HMRC Debt – Changes to UK insolvency law come into force

 The Act then gives interim relief until September 30th 2020 for companies receiving a winding-up petition, wrongful trading.
-However, this will be extended if the pandemic continues and where a company shows its troubles, result from the COVID-19 pandemic.
-For further up to date news view Corporate Insolvency and Governance Act 2020
+However, this will be extended if the pandemic continues, and where a company shows its troubles, result from the COVID-19 pandemic.
+For further up-to-date news, view the Corporate Insolvency and Governance Act 2020.

 Since June 26th of this year, changes in insolvency law in the UK are in place to assist protecting companies from insolvency.
-Financial penalties currently remain suspended by the HMRC.
+The HMRC suspends financial penalties.

-However, though, county courts have re-opened in line with government health guidelines.
+However, county courts have reopened in line with government health guidelines.